rubinius/rubinius/web/doc/en/tools/profiler.markdown

     # or print out the profiler info
     profiler.show  # takes on IO object, defaults to STDOUT

-You can also use a convenience method to profile work in a block.
+You can also use a convenience method to profile work in a block:

     # create a profiler instance
     profiler = Rubinius::Profiler::Instrumenter.new